Don't Take Justify's Greatness for Granted After Incredible Triple Crown Run

 Eddie Arcaro is the only jockey to ride a pair of them (Whirlaway in 1941 and Citation in 1948).
 The only two breeders to produce a pair are Calumet Farm (Whirlaway and Citation) and BelAir Stud (the father-son team of Gallant Fox in 1930 and Omaha in 1935).

-And the only two trainers to double up are James “Sunny Jim” Fitzsimmons (Gallant Fox and Omaha) and now Baffert.
+And the only two trainers to double up are James "Sunny Jim" Fitzsimmons (Gallant Fox and Omaha) and now Baffert, who also won with American Pharoah.

 Justify took Baffert to that promised land while also delivering a record-setting 15th victory in Triple Crown races for his trainer.

-Disregard him if you must, but really and truly, what more could Justify have done?
+Disregard him if you must, but what more could Justify have done?

 Tom Weir covered 20 Triple Crown races as a columnist for USA Today.